 How to respond to a natural gas leak

-If you suspect a gas leak, immediately get everyone out of your home or building, move a safe distance away and then call for help.
+If you suspect a gas leak, get everyone out of your home or building right away, move a safe distance away, and then call for help.
 Because an electric spark can ignite an explosion, remember to follow these tips:

 Does your home have corrugated stainless steel tubing (CSST)?

 Across the nation for more than a decade during building construction, contractors have installed corrugated stainless steel tubing.
-It is a flexible, stainless steel pipe used to carry natural gas (or propane) and is often routed below, through and alongside joists in basements or in other areas of homes, businesses or industrial buildings.
+It is a flexible, stainless steel pipe used to carry natural gas (or propane).
+It is often routed below, through, and alongside joists in basements or in other areas of buildings.
 It delivers natural gas inside the building to appliances.